oahayder/feedme/README.md

 I have an entry level experience with Python I got from University.
 It's been a few years since I've used it.
 I chose to use Python since I know that Uber's backend stack is mostly written in Python and wanted to exhibit my ability to ramp up quickly on new technologies.

-This is my first time building a python web app hence my first time using Django.
+This is my first time building a python web app hence my first time using Django and Heroku.
 From what I've found Django was the most widely used web framework for scalable Python web apps.
 It has a lot of cool plugins and add ons that make life easy.
 It also ceoms with an ORM out of the box which cut down on development time which was essential for this one week project.

 The Django REST framework was also very useful to out simply output the data in consumable JSON.